There is currently no cure for dry age-related macular degeneration (AMD).

-The only anti-VEGF medication currently on NHS prescription is called ranibizumab, and it will only be presecribed if there is clear evidence that using the medication would help improve or maintain your eyesight.
+The anti-VEGF medications currently available on the NHS are ranibizumab and aflibercept, but these will only be prescribed if there is clear evidence that using the medication would help improve or maintain your eyesight.

-Current recommendations are that ranibizumab should only be used if:
+Current recommendations are that ranibizumab and aflibercept should only be used if: